MicrosoftDocs/power-platform/power-virtual-agents/advanced-use-pva-as-a-skill.md

 ## Call a specific Power Virtual Agents skill topic
-You can directly call any specfic Power Virtual Agents skill topic in Bot Framework bot's business logic rather than rely on a user utterance to trigger it.
+You can directly call any specific Power Virtual Agents skill topic in Bot Framework bot's business logic rather than rely on a user utterance to trigger it.
 Only the Power Virtual Agents topic that are listed in skill manifest can be directly invoked from your Bot Framework bot.

 1. In a Bot Framework Composer project, select **Access external resources** and then **Connect to a skill**.

     :::image type="content" source="media/PVA-as-a-skill/ConnectToSkill.png" alt-text="Composer - connect to a skill":::

-2. Select your Power Visrtual Agents bot skill in **Skill Dialog Name** dropdown and then click on the **Show skill manifest** link below to open the skill manifest.
+2. Select your Power Virtual Agents bot skill in **Skill Dialog Name** dropdown and then click on the **Show skill manifest** link below to open the skill manifest.

     :::image type="content" source="media/PVA-as-a-skill/SelectSkillManifest.png" alt-text="Show skill manifest":::